-BEA currently does not use the BLS PPIs for deflating wholesale margin activity because the BLS SPPIs were not available at a detailed level consistent with the BEA 6-digit commodity detail in the Make and Use tables.
-Instead, the BEA creates price indices that reflect the growth in composite sales prices for individual wholesale kinds of business and growth in that wholesaler's average margin rate.
+Prior to 2011 the BEA had created price indices that reflected the growth in composite sales prices for individual wholesale kinds of business and growth in that wholesaler's average margin rate.
 This method assumes that the real margin rate does not change from the previous year, which may not be the case in reality.
-The described methodology for wholesale margins was previously how the BEA measured price deflators for retail margin commodities.
-However, since the BLS expanded its PPIs for the retail trade sector, BEA was able to improve the methodology for deflating retail margins using these margin price indices.
+The described methodology for wholesale margins was previously also how the BEA measured price deflators for retail margin commodities.
+However, since the BLS expanded its PPIs for the retail trade and wholesale trade sectors, BEA was able to improve the methodology for deflating margins using these PPI margin price indices.